 Yes, Blazing Paddles' turnaround point serves as a physical metaphor for the turnaround of the Cuyahoga River and the turnaround our nation's relationship with its national resources.
 The ’69 fire launched America’s environmental movement.
 When you compete in Blazing Paddles on Cleveland’s historic river, you'll be reminding the nation of the great things that happen when our natural resources are protected.

-At one time in American history, hundreds of rivers were used as open conduits for the byproducts of industrial processes.
+At one time in American history, hundreds of rivers were used as sewers for the byproducts of industrial processes.
 Yet it is the Cuyahoga River that stands alone as the poster-child for the ravages of a bygone era.
 More rigorous environmental regulations and engaged citizen stewardship helped fuel the recovery of tributaries that now support not only a widening array of fish and wildlife species, but they also support a sustainable economic driver for their regions: tourism and recreation.
 Blazing Paddles is not just a stand-up paddleboard (SUP) race: it will serve as the mecca for the SUP community to make a national statement that healthy and vibrant rivers are an essential quality of life enhancer for America’s waterfront cities.

-- the importance and demonstrable positive impact of common sense environmental regulations
+the importance and demonstrable positive impact of common sense environmental regulations

-- the value of public investments in clean water infrastructure (like NEORSD's Project Clean Lake).
+the value of public investments in clean water infrastructure (like NEORSD's Project Clean Lake).

-- the positive impact of engaged, long-term recreational use of our nations rivers and waterways
+the positive impact of engaged, long-term recreational use of our nations rivers and waterways

-- the benefit the above three have on waterfront cities' appeal 1) as a place where people want to work, live and play in and 2) as a tourism destination.
+the benefit the above three have on waterfront cities' appeal 1) as a place where people want to work, live and play in and 2) as a tourism destination.

 Would you like to be part of the team that's making this year's Blazing Paddles and Share the River Ramble an event to remember?
 Register to be a volunteer or serve on one of our committees!